 - Mix the onions and squash with cheese and thyme.

-- On a floured piece of parchment paper, roll out dough into a 9 inch circle.
+- On a floured piece of parchment paper, roll out the dough into a 9 inch circle.
 Spread the squash mixture in the center leaving a 2 inch border.
-Fold the border over the squash and brush the outside of crust with the cream.
+Fold the border over the squash and brush the outside of crust with a little cream.

 - Bake at 425º until golden brown, 30-40 minutes.
 Remove and let stand for 5 minutes before serving.